 I am an experienced English Language Arts teacher and am familiar with the California State/Common Core Language Arts Standards.
 I have taught all aspects of English Language Arts, with a special emphasis on reading comprehension and academic and creative writing.
 I also teach phonics, word decoding skills and fluency-building techniques for beginning and struggling readers.
 I have a specialty in the area of academic intervention: supporting students to learn and achieve their educational goals by helping them to discover their preferred learning styles and to effectively utilize learning strategies based on those learning styles.
 I believe that all students should have the joy of understanding what they read and the satisfaction of expressing their ideas clearly and compellingly in writing.

-I have helped scholars and students at all levels, from Stanford and UCSF PhD and post-doctoral scholars, to college, high school, and elementary school students, improve their ability to communicate their ideas, insights and creativity in both writing and public presentation.
-I have edited academic papers, grant proposals and articles for publication and helped students prepare presentations in the fields of medicine, psychology, anthropology, foreign language instruction, business and English literature.
+I have helped scholars and students, from Stanford and UCSF PhD and post-doctoral scholars, to college, high school, and elementary school students, improve their ability to communicate their ideas, insights and creativity in both writing and public presentation.
+I have edited academic papers, grant proposals and articles for publication and helped students prepare presentations in the fields of medicine, biotechnology, environmental science, psychology, anthropology, English and Spanish (ESL/TESOL) foreign language instruction, English literature, and business and nonprofit marketing.
 I especially enjoy helping non-native speakers of English communicate complex ideas in writing and speech.

 I teach SAT, ACT, CBEST, GED and TOEFL test preparation with a special emphasis on English, reading comprehension, writing and critical thinking skills.
-These tests measure not just skills and knowledge but test-taking ability, so I also demonstrate and encourage students to develop effective test-taking strategies.
+These tests measure not just skills and knowledge but test-taking ability, so I help students to develop effective test-taking strategies.

-I teach and tutor Spanish, and I am the editor of a Spanish textbook and workbook series published by Internacional del Español in Quito, Ecuador.
-As a Spanish as a Second Language speaker and the editor of a Spanish instructional curriculum series, I can help students understand the crucial differences and intriguing similarities between Spanish and English.
+I teach and tutor Spanish, and I am the editor of a Spanish textbook and workbook series published by Internacional del Español in Ecuador.
+As a Spanish as a Second Language speaker and the editor of a Spanish curriculum series, I can help students understand the crucial differences and intriguing similarities between Spanish and English.
 I can teach speaking and conversation, reading, Spanish literature, and writing.
-I can also translate texts from Spanish to English.

 I have more than eight years of teaching experience with children, youth and adults.
 I am patient, friendly, responsible and dedicated to my students' educational progress and enjoyment of learning.